Namayan: Sapa

 Sapà is the Tagalog and Kapampangan word for a small creek.
-Nearby bodies of water matching the description include what are now Estero de Tripa de Gallina (“Rooster’s Gut Estuary”) and a smaller creek in the vicinity of modern Del Pan, Havana, and Tejerón streets.
+Nearby bodies of water matching the description include what are now Estero de Tripa de Gallina ("Rooster’s Gut Estuary") and a smaller creek (Estero de Sta.
+Clara) in the vicinity of the present-day streets of Del Pan, Havana, and Tejerón.
 However, old Santa Ana was known for being "criss-crossed by brooks and creeks", any number of which could have been obscured by urbanization.

-Christianised into Santa Ana de Sapa, the name eventually encompassed the modern Santa ana district of the City of Manila.
+Christianised into Santa Ana de Sapa, the name eventually encompassed the modern Santa Ana district of Manila.
 De Huerta notes that "this town takes its name from the titular saint and the addition of Sapa for its having been established in a site immediately upon an estuary or rivulet proceeding from the Pasig River, which the natives call Sapa and the name of the town itself."

 Lamayan

-Instead of the Nasapan site, local traditions say that an area called Lamayan (Tagalog and Kapampangan for "the place where a wake was held"), on the banks of the Pasig itself.
-It was the site of the ancient capital from which Lakan Tagkan and Buwan once ruled.
-It is still recognisable today because the modern street still bears its name.
+Instead of the Sapa site, local traditions say that an area called Lamayan (Tagalog and Kapampangan for "the place where a wake was held"), was situated on the banks of the Pasig itself.
+It was said to be the site of the ancient capital from which Lakantagkan and Buwan once ruled.
+It is still recognizable today, as a street in the area still bears its name.